shenron/vite-demo/src/components/hello_world/README.md

 The idea here is to show how declare a component with maximum check types.

-- with `HelloWorld` type is possible to use props / setup result in the render function
+- with `HelloWorld` type is possible to use props and setup result in the render function
-- with `HelloWorldEvents` type is possible to check emits in `useHelloWorld`
+- `useHelloWorld` emit events defined in `HelloWord`
 - HelloWord component has to define `vSlots` as props to fix tsc check in parent component